Darylynn is in the intense first months of parenthood, trying to decipher her...read more

 If you are not consulted or not adequately consulted about the restructure and potential redundancy because you are on maternity leave an employment tribunal may find that you have suffered a detriment and have therefore been discriminated against.
 A woman is protected against being subjected to a detriment for a reason connected to her statutory maternity leave.

-The organisation can restructure and make you redundant but if they do your employer will importantly need to show two things:
+The organisation can restructure on maternity leave and make you redundant but if they do your employer will importantly need to show two things:

 I hope you find this information of assistance.